We see successful Chartered Accountants as superhumans, but the truth is they’re normal people like you and me.

 My CA Final first attempt was due in May 2015 which I failed miserably.

 Our financial condition was deteriorating fast but I was still HOPEFUL of passing my CA exams and getting us back to normal.

 However once again I tried and again I failed.
 I finally managed to clear my CA Final Exams in May 2017 in the 5th attempt.

 For all those who feel like giving up, I have one thing to say – Do Not Lose Hope and Keep On Working Hard.

 You can read my journey: How I Overcame Personal Loss and Qualified as a Chartered Accountant

-5. From an Arts and Crafts Teacher to a Chartered Accountant at the age of 43
+5. An Arts Teacher to a Chartered Accountant at the age of 43

 It all started with my daughter wanting to be a Chartered Accountant like her dad.